Darbuka Siva: Career

-In 2014, Siva returned to Radio for a short stint where he played a delusional news reporter called 'Nuisance Ganesh' for Radio City.
-The character became famous for covering the most unnecessary events in the history of journalism and reporting them in the most absurd fashion that someone can possibly do.

-Television

-In 2012, Siva started working on a Television series that he conceptualized – a music travelogue show filmed in some of the most musically rich places of India like Rajasthan and Goa.
-The project was commissioned and telecast by the Tamil channel Pudhu Yugam.
-The show featured folk musicians from remote parts of Rajasthan on the first series followed by a complete dig at the music scene of Goa on the second series.

-Film

 Acting

-In 2015, Darbuka Siva made his debut as an actor in the heist action-thriller Rajathandhiram, where he played the character of Austin D'Costa, a small-time crook who finds himself in trouble in the midst of a job that has gone haywire along with his partners in crime.
-Filming was completed in 2014 December.
-The film opened worldwide on 13 March 2015 with rave reviews from the press and the online communities.
-Baradwaj Rangan, a noted film critic wrote: "Darbuka Siva, walks off with the film in his pocket.
+In 2015, Darbuka Siva made his debut as an actor in the heist action-thriller Rajathandhiram, where he played the character of Austin D'Costa.
+Baradwaj Rangan, a film critic wrote: "Darbuka Siva, walks off with the film in his pocket.
 He has a great face for the movies (he may remind you of Dominique Pinon), and at a time comedy has been reduced to tired one-liners, it's a pleasure to be reminded of wit and timing."

-In 2022, Darbuka Siva made a cameo appearance in his directorial debut Mudhal Nee Mudivum Nee.
-He played the role of a cupid who appears to salvage the lives of a bunch of people going through difficult times.

 Composer

 In August 2016, Siva released his first ever full-length album as a music director for a feature film titled Kidaari.
 The album received rave reviews for its organic sounds and the blend of Tamil folk music with contemporary sounds.

 During late 2016 Siva started working with Gautham Menon on making songs for Enai Noki Paayum Thota.
-The first single of the film, 'Maruvaarthai' was released on New Year's Eve of 2016 with credits to a certain Mr.X as the music composer.
-The song was a hit as well as the Mr.X campaign itself.
-During September 2017, Gautham Menon confirmed that Darbuka Siva was the much talked about Mr. X. Following that, a couple of more singles from the film were also released.
-'Visiri' being another song that was well received for its amalgamation of Indian music sensibilities with Irish folk music.
+The first single of the film, Maruvaarthai was released on New Year's Eve of 2016 with credits to a certain Mr.X as the music composer.
+The song was a hit as well as the Mr.X campaign itself.During September 2017, Gautham Menon confirmed that Darbuka Siva was the much talked about Mr.X.

-Siva scored music for his directorial debut Mudhal Nee Mudivum Nee.
-The album was released in 2021 with a lot of appreciation for the songs.
-But the music album became a massive hit once the film was released.